A bottom-up approach to the strong CP problem: Towards a UV completion

-The mass matrix which gets diagonalized by a transformation of the type~\eqref{eq:2by2} can be obtained very easily in the two family case and can be generalized to \(n>2\) generations according to~\cite{Saldana-Salazar:2015raa}.
+The second work~\cite{Saldana-Salazar:2015raa} precisely offers an answer to the first question.
+The mass matrix which gets diagonalized by a transformation of the type~\eqref{eq:2by2} can be found very easily in the two family case and can be generalized to \(n>2\) generations according to~\cite{Saldana-Salazar:2015raa}.
 In Ref.~\cite{Saldana-Salazar:2015raa}, mass matrices are constructed in such a way to allow the sequential diagonalization of~\cite{Hollik:2014jda} without preference to any of the families.
 The basic assumption behind this approach is that Higgs--Yukawa interactions (or conversely mass matrices if one does not specify the mass generating mechanism directly) are symmetric under permutations of the fermion fields.
 This permutation symmetry is then supposed to be broken stepwise as \(S_{3L} \otimes S_{3R} \to S_{2L} \otimes S_{2R} \to S_{2A} \oplus S_{2S}\), where the last step proceeds to a sum of anti-symmetric and symmetric permutation matrices of two objects.
+This proposal can be fulfilled employing textures like the one appearing in Eq.~\eqref{eq:3matrixStruc} which allow to study the corresponding mixing by three different rotations in a two-family space each.